StanleyWorks/.github/profile/README.md

 ### **A Bit About Me**

-I'm Stanley, passionate about Software Engieering.
+I'm Stanley, passionate about Software Engineering.
 Through StanleyWorks, I'm showcasing the breadth of my technical abilities, even if the code itself isn't always open for public viewing.

 ### What You'll Find Here